 It’s true: Beautycounter’s structure is such that as I make sales, the people in my up-line benefit financially as well.
 But guess what?
 Those are the same women who have helped me get my own business off the ground.
 Who continue to support me as it grows.
 Who are always there to answer a text or email or Facebook message about how to navigate our backend website or where to find certain training tools.
 We are a true team.
 I can’t speak to everyone at Beautycounter, but I’m 100% supported by these ladies, and so them benefitting from the sales I make doesn’t make me bat an eye.

 But what about all the other sneaky stuff that comes with MLMs?

 That’s what I love about Beautycounter: there isn’t any sneaky stuff.
-You pay $85 to become a consultant, which covers getting you a personal Beautycounter website along with access to training and marketing tools, including a backend sales interface on the website.
+You pay $98 to become a consultant, which covers getting you a personal Beautycounter website along with access to training and marketing tools, including a backend sales interface on the website.
+You get a Countermatch Adaptive Moisture Lotion (which I use every morning!) and a Lip Sheer in Rose plus a Beautycounter tote and pouch, too!
 That’s it.
 You have the option to buy products when you sign up as a consultant for a great price (at an even better discount than consultants typically get), but none of that is required.
 You also aren’t required to keep any product on hand (customers order through your website), nor do you have to make any regular product purchases.
 You do have to sell $1,200 every six months, but this number includes your own purchases as well as customer purchases.
 Of those $1,200 in sales, $250 needs to be from new customers.
 (Meeting these minimums is super easy, I promise.)
 And if you don’t meet those minimums, you just become a Band of Beauty member, which comes with a set of great perks to keep giving you discounted access to the brand.